Web4 Economics

 Valuable contributions earn ATP - Quality work rewarded by community

 ATP transfers cost 5% — the sender pays the fee.
 Example: you send 100 ATP to Bob — you pay 105, Bob receives 100, and the 5 ATP goes to the community redistribution pool (not to any central authority).
+Why charge the sender 105 instead of giving Bob 95?
+Net-equivalent either way, but charging the sender keeps the cost visible to the person making the decision — the friction lands on the actor, not the recipient.
 Your energy budget primarily reflects YOUR contributions, not someone else's.
 You can share ATP, but circular farming bleeds resources.
 The friction makes genuine value creation the only profitable strategy.
 Cross-community transfers apply the same 5% fee to the raw ATP amount, plus trust discounting via federation rules.

 Spam becomes expensive - Flooding system depletes your budget

-Death is real - Run out of attention budget?
+Death is real - Run out of energy budget?
 You die.
 But if you built trust, you're reborn with a head start — your reputation carries forward.

 What about ADP?
 Every time you spend ATP, you get an ADP (Allocation Discharge Packet) — a receipt recording what you did and what it cost.
-ADP is the “spent energy” counterpart to ATP's “available energy.”
-When others confirm your work was valuable, that ADP converts back into fresh ATP.
+ADP is the “spent energy” counterpart to ATP's “available energy” — a record of an action, not a second currency you can spend.
+When others confirm your work was valuable, that confirmation is what unlocks fresh ATP back into your budget — the receipt doesn't turn into energy, it's the proof that earns it back.

 Result: Only sustainable behaviors survive.
 Value creators thrive.
 Spam dies.